xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 > - every Bridge runtime detail is already complete
 > - every future de-escalation path is already finalized
 > - the full closed-loop engine is already fully finished in every technical sense
-> - one demo proves universal superiority in every environment
+> - the evidence layer already proves universal superiority in every environment
 >
 > The architecture is already real.
 >